nebari-dev/nebari/docs/api_docs/api_doc.md

 def check_auth_provider_creds(ctx: typer.Context, auth_provider: str)
 ```

-Validating the the necessary auth provider credentials have been set as environment variables.
+Validate the the necessary auth provider credentials have been set as environment variables.

 <a id="nebari.cli.init.check_project_name"></a>